 Massachusetts set a statewide goal to reduce greenhouse gas emissions by 80% by 2050.
 The U.S. dairy industry set an even more aggressive goal to be carbon neutral or better by 2050 through an effort called the Net Zero Initiative.
 Currently, U.S. agriculture (plants and animals) makes up 10% of the nation’s total greenhouse gas emissions – about 2% comes from dairy cows.

 Anaerobic digesters serve as a viable replacement for fossil fuels and have an important role to play in reducing the carbon footprint of the dairy industry (and of humans overall).
-In this video, Dr. Frank Mitloehner, Air Quality Specialist from UC Davis, explains how the greenhouse gas emissions from burning fossil fuels differ from those produced by livestock.
+In the below video, Dr. Frank Mitloehner, Air Quality Specialist from UC Davis, explains how the greenhouse gas emissions from burning fossil fuels differ from those produced by livestock.

 Dairy farmers are reducing their carbon footprint in other ways too, including through solar power, wind power, cover crops, and no-till planting.
 As our society works to reduce our impact on the planet, farmers will be a critical part of the solution.